samantharitter/mongo-cxx-driver/Download-and-Compile.md

 #### 26compat Branch:

+Use the `26compat` branch if:
-You need a production ready release of the C++ driver that is not under active development.
+ - You need a production ready release of the C++ driver that is not under active development.
-You have existing code that used the driver from the server source and want it to continue working without modification.
+ - You have existing code that used the driver from the server source and want it to continue working without modification.

 ```
 git checkout 26compat